 Poor air quality is a UK wide issue and is the main environmental risk to public health, especially to the most vulnerable in society.
 Air pollution comes from a variety of sources including: cars, industrial sources, agriculture, heating systems, fuel burning and natural sources.
-Most pollution sources are essential to everyday life, but if done in a different or controlled manner, emissions may be reduced and consequently lessen the risks posed to public health.
+Most pollution sources are essential to everyday life, but if done in a different or controlled manner, emissions may be reduced and the risks posed to public health lessened.

 Wood-burning stoves and open fires have increased in popularity over recent years in both rural and urban areas, especially as an additional heat source for households.
 Biomass boilers have also become a popular source of domestic heating.
 This increase in using solid fuels to heat our homes is having an impact on air quality which increases the risk of adverse effects on our health.

 What and how people burn can have a significant impact on emissions.
 If you use solid-fuel to heat your home, there a simple steps you can take to limit emissions both inside and outside your home: